A panoramic view of exponential attractors: Supplementary observations

+Some approaches to construct exponential attractors and related notions used in the literature are still worth additional comments.
 J.~M\'alek and D.~Pra\v{z}\'ak introduced in \cite{MP02} the \emph{$\ell$-trajectory approach} considering pieces of solutions on a time interval of given length $\ell>0$ with values in the phase space.
 The space of $\ell$-trajectories is a metric space, which is not necessarily complete.
 The existence of a global attractor in the space of $\ell$-trajectories for such semigroups can be shown by Theorem~\ref{thm:existglobal} applying the Aubin-Lions-Dubinski compactness theorem.
 The latter result is also helpful to verify the covering condition~\eqref{e:CONDBALLSSEMB} by the methods presented in this paper exploiting the available compact embedding.
 For instance, in \cite{MP02} the squeezing property was used to prove the existence of an exponential attractor in the space of $\ell$-trajectories.
 Then, using the H\"older continuity of the map which assigns to each $\ell$-trajectory its end point, one can obtain a global attractor and an exponential attractor for the semigroup in the original phase space.
 Sometimes authors also use known constructions in their own context, e.g., Ladyzhenskaya type semigroups from Section~\ref{sec:Lad} were applied in \cite{CH25} to construct $T$-discrete exponential attractors in Banach spaces for functional differential equations.

 Theorem~\ref{thm:existglobal} provides different conditions that guarantee that a semigroup in a metric space $V$ possesses a global attractor $\mathbf{A}$ which are equivalent to the existence of a~nonempty bounded absorbing set combined with the \emph{asymptotic compactness} of the semigroup.
 A~semigroup is asymptotically compact if for any bounded subset $B\subseteq V$ such that $\gamma^{+}(B)=\{S(t)x\colon x\in B,\ t\geq 0\}$ is eventually bounded in~$V$, i.e., $S(t_0)\gamma^{+}(B)$ is bounded in $V$ for some $t_0\geq 0$, and for any sequences $t_k\geq 0$, $t_{k}\to\infty$ and $x_k\in B$, there exists a~convergent subsequence of $S(t_k)x_k$.
 There are many conditions in the literature that are equivalent to the asymptotic compactness of the semigroup, namely the flattening condition \cite{MWZ02,KL07,CLR13}, the double limes inferior condition \cite{Khanmamedov06}, \cite[Proposition 2.2.18]{chueshov}, and other conditions found e.g. in \cite{chueshov, Lad91}.
 Such conditions are frequently used as tools to prove the existence of the global attractor.
 However, to show existence of a $T$-discrete exponential attractor, in addition, one needs to verify the covering condition~\eqref{e:CONDBALLSSEMB}, see Theorem~\ref{thm:EXDEXPAT}.